 At Adams & Luka, we understand that every child should be able to enjoy a close and loving relationship with his or her grandparents.
 Unfortunately, divorce often upsets the family dynamics, creating a hardship for both grandparents and children.
-Often times, the grandparents of the ex-spouse who has less time with the children will not see their grandchildren as often as they would like, if at all.
+Often, the grandparents of the parent who has less time with the children will not see their grandchildren as often as they would like, if at all.
 As trusted family law attorneys, we urge parents to work with grandparents in regards to visitation and believe that strong relationships with grandparents is vital to the well-being of children.

 As a grandparent, you may simply desire to spend more time with your grandchildren.
 In some situations, grandparents desire custody as the parents of the children may be involved in drug or alcohol abuse, or even abuse the children.
 Unfortunately, it is extremely difficult for grandparents to get visitation or custody rights due to recent rulings by the Florida Supreme Court.
-We understand how difficult it can be, and the complexity of grandparent's rights in Florida.
-We will fight aggressively on your behalf to reach your desired results.Strong Advocates for the Rights of Grandparents in Florida
+We understand how difficult it can be, and the complexity of grandparent's rights in Florida and attorneys will fight aggressively on your behalf to reach your desired results.Visitation Rights for Grandparent’s

 When you have enjoyed a close relationship with your grandchildren over the years, suddenly being cut out of the picture can be heartbreaking.
-Whether the children's parents have separated or divorced, or you are seeking visitation/custody, we are strong advocates, and know that the courts in Florida focus first and foremost on the best interests of the children.
+Whether the children's parents have separated or divorced, or you are seeking visitation/custody, our grandparents’ rights lawyers are strong advocates, and know that the courts in Florida focus primarily on the best interests of the children.
 When families break apart, grandparents are often overlooked.
-We provide comprehensive legal guidance and support for grandparents who desire adequate visitation, or are seeking custody of their grandchildren.
+We provide comprehensive legal guidance and support for grandparents who desire adequate visitation or are seeking custody of their grandchildren.Contact Adams & Luka Today